DDD develops policies that conform to state, federal, and contractual requirements.

 The United States Department of Health and Human Services established the HIPAA Privacy Regulation in December 2000, which then became effective on April 14, 2003.
 The Privacy Rule provides for the protection and privacy of individually identifiable health information and guards against misuse of such information.

-Learn more about DDD HIPAA privacy practices, requesting documentation and filing complaints.
+Learn more about DDD HIPAA privacy practices including requesting documentation and filing complaints.

 The Arizona Legislative Information System hosts an online version of the Arizona Revised Statutes (ARS) for the Division.
 Current statutes that govern the Division are viewable in ARS Title 36, Chapter 5.1 (scroll down approximately one-third of the page):